apache/plc4x/README.md

 There are multiple forms in which you can become involved with the PLC4X project.

-These usually are, but are not limited to:
+These are, but are not limited to:

 * Submitting Pull Requests
 * Filing Bug-Reports